This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Caring for Strawberry Plants

-- Runner management: Snip early runners to boost fruit production
+- Runner management: Trim runners early to boost the main plant’s fruit production.

 Fig Tree Container Gardening